Hidden symmetry group for particle orbits (timelike geodesics) in Schwarzschild spacetime: Introduction

 These quantities have a natural extension to any central force \cite{Fra,Muk,Per}, in particular to post-Newtonian gravity with spherical symmetry where the inverse-square force acquires a cubic correction \cite{Mis.Tho.Whe}.
 As is well known, this correction leads to precession of elliptical orbits, and consequently both the LRL angle and LRL time are only piecewise conserved for such orbits \cite{Anc.Mea.Pas}.
 Nevertheless, these two quantities completely characterize the essential dynamical features of these precessing elliptical orbits.

 More broadly, the existence of the LRL angle and LRL time as conserved quantities for particle orbits depends solely on the property that equations of motion have spherical symmetry.
 Thus, finding analogues of these quantities for the timelike geodesic equations in Schwarzschild spacetime is natural, even if surprising and overlooked.
-In fact, there are two analogues of LRL time: one will be related to the Killing-vector time, and the other will arise from the proper-time as the geodesic parameter.
+In fact, there are two analogues of LRL time: one is related to the Killing-vector time, and the other arises from the proper-time as the geodesic parameter.
 Together with the analogue of the LRL angle, this gives a total of three new conserved quantities for timelike geodesics.

-The purpose of the present paper is to point out that there is a natural symmetry interpretation of the three analogue LRL quantities for the timelike geodesics in Schwarzschild spacetime.
+The purpose of the present paper is to show that there is a natural symmetry interpretation of the three analogue LRL quantities for the timelike geodesics in Schwarzschild spacetime.
 This interpretation comes from the geodesic Lagrangian by applying Noether's theorem in reverse to these quantities.
 The familiar form of Noether's theorem states that every symmetry transformation of an action principle gives rise to a conserved quantity.
 This correspondence can be reversed so that a symmetry transformation can be derived from every conserved quantity.
-In particular, if a complete set of conserved quantities is known, then the corresponding set of symmetry transformations gives the complete Noether symmetry group.
-These transformations are not necessarily point transformations and may consist of dynamical transformations that close only on solutions of the geodesic equations.
-Previous work on Noether symmetries in spherically symmetric spacetimes \cite{Jam.Fer} was restricted to point symmetries and thus missed finding the new dynamical transformations.
+In particular, when a complete set of conserved quantities is known, then the corresponding set of symmetry transformations under composition produces the complete Noether symmetry group.
+Whereas the time-translation and rotation symmetries generated by the equatorial Killing vectors in Schwarzschild spacetime describe point transformations, which close independently of the geodesic equations, the analogue LRL quantities lead to dynamical symmetries that close only on solutions of the geodesic equations.
+Previous work on Noether symmetries in spherically symmetric spacetimes \cite{Jam.Fer} was restricted to point symmetries and thus missed finding the new symmetry transformations.